COVID-19 Vaccine Now Available To Those 60 And Up

 — Florida Dept. Health (@HealthyFla) March 14, 2021

-Over the weekend, the vaccination site at Miami Dade College North Campus, where no appointments are needed, ran very smoothly.
+At the vaccination site at Miami Dade College North Campus, where no appointments are needed, people lined up before dawn on Monday.

-“There was no line and it was extremely organized.
-I was actually surprised,” said Adriana.
+“We made it to the finish line without getting COVID, thank God,” said Grace Hampton.

-After a few hiccups at the beginning of last week, the staff at the FEMA-funded, state-run site is now making sure only those who are eligible are getting the vaccine.
+Hampton couldn’t be happier that she got her first shot.
+When the eligibility age dropped to 60, she wasted no time getting in line.

 On Monday, many sites are expected to see an increase in the number of people seeking shots due to the new eligible age range.